dnlcarvajalc/file_tools/README.md

 creates a lot of folders and to unpack this manually it takes a lot of time.
 This script moves every single file from this subfolders to main folder.
 You can put many folders to un pack in the same script.

+- class_discriminator ==> This folder contains two files.
+This tool is useful for getting images with certain amount of each category.
+In config.ini there are two types of filter.
+In AND_CONDITIONALS, image must fulfill all conditionals.
+In OR_CONDITIONALS, images must fulfill just one conditional.
+If there is no OR_CONDITIONAL, you must put at least one that you put before in AND_CONDITIONALS.

 ------------